 Depending on the time of year you visit Croatia, car rentals can be hard to come by.
 While you’ll find there is plenty of rental availability from fall through spring, if you try to book in the summer (high season), you may find that there are slim pickings.

 Booking well in advance will ensure you have a car for your Croatian road trip.

 🚗 Where to Book a Rental: To book the best car and insurance for your needs, we recommend using Discover Cars.
-Discover Cars is a review-based system that’s great for booking rentals in over 140 countries around the world.
+They are like a search engine that uses a review-based system that’s great for booking rentals in over 140 countries around the world.

 Tip #3 – Ask for Your Preferred Transmission

 In a lot of Europe, manual transmission cars are standard (pun intended).
 Meaning, if you arrive at a car rental place and ask for a car, more often than not they’ll rent you a manual transmission.

 I don’t recommend learning to drive a manual car on the spot, so if you’re currently limited to automatic then definitely book early and directly ask for an automatic transmission.
 It’s definitely an important travel tip for Croatia!